 What is HPV?

 HPV is a group of over 200 viruses that are spread by skin-to-skin contact.
 Most of the time HPV doesn't cause any problems but some types of HPV - the ones that are spread by sexual contact - can increase the risk of cancer in the mouth and throat, cervix, vagina, vulva, anus and penis.
-We can prevent HPV and reduce the risk of HPV-related cancer through inceased awareness, vaccination and cervical screening.
+We can prevent HPV and reduce the risk of HPV-related cancer through increased awareness, vaccination and cervical screening.
 Check out our information pages to find out how you can reduce the risk of HPV.

 How can I protect myself against HPV?